three/AndromedOS/README.md

 Use `make debug` to start QEMU and a gdb instance that will automatically connect to QEMU and break after the BIOS initializes.

+### Cross Compilation

+When using make to build AndromedOS, make will add `./deps/bin` to the beginning of its `PATH`.
+Instead of normal GCC and Binutil executables, these command will be prefixed with `i686-elf-`.
+This setup allows you to use a cross compiler to build AndromedOS without affecting the rest of your system.
+If you want to use a compiler already on your system of a different name, make symbolic links to the correct destinations.

 ## Contributing